Dates: Tuesday 7th - Thursday 9th October 2025

 • define the type of analyses required to robustly evaluate medical devices and understand the need to characterise, explicitly and fully, the uncertainty associated with value estimates.

-Registration is done online by Credit/Debit Card for instant payment and a guaranteed secured place.
-Please note that the University of York cannot accept American Express cards.
+Registration is done online by Credit/Debit Card for instant payment and a guaranteed secured place on the course (please note the University of York does not accept American Express cards).

 Accommodation